arothuis/diamondsquare.js/README.md

 // default settings, seedfunction (include seedrandom.js before initializing DiamondSquare) var ds = new DiamondSquare({prng: Math.seedrandom});

-// initialize with custom settings var settings = {
+// instantiate with custom settings var settings = {
     roughness: 1000,            // to what extent each point in the map will differ from its neighbor
     smoothness: 2,              // to what extent the roughness should be smoothened